LibStructLDN/liberatingstructureslondon.org.uk/_pages/meetup-design-process.md

 We'd also love for people to be involved in running a structure on the night.

-The planning of each meetup normally involves two video calls in the weeks prior to the meetup, usually we do these on Tuesdays at 5.30-6.30pm.
+The planning of each meetup normally involves two video calls in the weeks prior to the meetup, usually we do these on Mondays at 5.30-6.30pm.

 There are a number of ways in which you could get involved: